Abdullahos/things-to-learn/Hibernate: Cascade Types and orphan removal  Highlights.md

 solutions:
-1- we can use orphanRemoval = true so when the post deleted its comments became with no parent(orphan), so we tell hibernate to delete them
+1- we can use orphanRemoval = true so when the post deleted its comments became with no parent(orphan), so we tell hibernate to delete them but we Need to parent to hold value -not null- to the child or it will throw exception, i assigned new ArrayList.
 2- we can use cascade.REMOVE to be able to do something like that:
   ```
   post.comments.remove(comment);